ShayGoldman/acovado.club/README.md

 ## Tasks

-[ ] Solve number handling (no floating points! and Number) [ ] Support `detached` mode for `tracer.with` to not always attach to the active context [ ] Producing messages should be done one-by-one
+[ ] Solve number handling (no floating points! and Number) [ ] Support silent mode for simulation to avoid spamming the console with producer messages [ ] Support `detached` mode for `tracer.with` to not always attach to the active context [ ] Producing messages should be done one-by-one
 [ ] Allow attaching to apps for debbuging